Stuwert/blog/src/posts/being-visible.md

 title: Being Visible to the People You Lead
 date: 2023-01-20
 tags: [engineering, staff engineering, personal growth]
-description: The benefits of being visible to the people who you're leading
+description: The challenges and benefits of proactively showcasing your work to the people you lead, in addition to the people who manage you.
 permalink: posts/{{ title | slugify }}/index.html
 status: published
 socialImage: /images/DALL-E-hippo-in-grass.png